Mayor's Office Press Release

 “The Poet Laureate program is one way we demonstrate in a very authentic way the impact of the arts in people’s lives” said Mayor Turner.
 “This will be the third year of the program, and I encourage anyone who has a passion for poetry and the ability to ignite that passion in others to submit an application.”

 The Houston Poet Laureate Program is coordinated by the Houston Public Library and Mayor’s Office of Cultural Affairs.
 The new Poet Laureate will serve for two years starting in April 2017.
 There is an annual honorarium of $5,000 provided through the City’s Arts Initiative Grant Program.
 Submissions are welcome from individual poets, authors, writers and spoken word artists.
-The guidelines and term requirements can be found at http://www.houstontx.gov/poetlaureate.html.
-Complete applications and documents need to be submitted online by midnight on February 5th, 2017, at www.houstontx.gov/PoetLaureateApplication.html.
+The guidelines and term requirements can be found at https://www.houstontx.gov/poetlaureate.html.
+Complete applications and documents need to be submitted online by midnight on February 5th, 2017, at www.houstontx.gov/PoetLaureateApplication.html (link deactivated).

 “Poetry is an important and enjoyable community engagement activity for all Houstonians.
 It reveals diverse points of view and exposes the writer’s emotions and imagination,” said Dr. Rhea Brown Lawson, director of Houston Public Library.
 “Houston’s new Poet Laureate will continue the tradition of representing the city through the written word in all its forms and making poetry more accessible to our diverse communities.
 The Library and the Poet Laureate will work collaboratively to utilize poetry programs as a literacy tool to engage children, teens and adults.”